BoralAffan/weather_app/README.md

 This ensures the app remains functional and retrieves weather data for the IP-based location.

-On Home Scree:- weather data will be shown of live location of the user and the user can search for cities by tapping on "Browse weather by city " underline text .
+On Home Screen:- weather data will be shown of live location of the user and the user can search for cities by tapping on "Browse weather by city " underline text .
 User can tap on it and can see weather details of any country.